 3. Collaborative Learning

 When you’re learning alongside other novice level learners from the same instructor, it leads to discussions that may not have crossed your mind.
-Collaborative working is dependent on interactions to a certain level.
+Collaborative learning is dependent on interactions to a certain level.

-In case the collaborative learning includes a practical approach along with a set of defined instructions too, that is so-operative learning.
+As collaborative learning includes a practical approach, along with a set of defined instructions, so does cooperative learning.
 It is quite closely related to the collaborative learning method.